Program Policies

 Enrollment in Courses Abroad

 Freeman recommends that students enroll in the equivalent of at least 15 units abroad to allow for course changes.
 Many partner schools have firmly established add/drop periods.
-Students must adhere to the host institution's policies and may not add/drop a class after this period.
+Students must adhere to the host institution's policies and procedures, and may not be allowed to add/drop a class after this period.

 For many of the host institutions, “course schedules” are not part of the culture and not commonly available for student use, and students should expect to officially choose and enroll in courses after arriving in the host country.

-At most universities it is each student's responsibility to make sure all pre-requisites have been met.
+At all of our partner universities it is each student's responsibility to make sure all pre-requisites have been met.
 Students typically cannot withdraw from classes after the drop deadline, even if pre-requisites have not been met.

 Students that participate in a Freeman exchange program are enrolled as full time Tulane students, thus they pay Tulane tuition and academic fees as usual.
-Students are not responsible for the Reily Center, Health Center or Student Activities Fees during their semester abroad, but will be charged a $1200.00 study abroad fee.
-This fee covers the cost of providing services and resources to Freeman students going abroad, such as:
+Students are not responsible for the Reily Center, Health Center or Student Activities Fees during their semester abroad, but will be charged a study abroad fee.

 Housing is not charged by Tulane University but rather paid directly to the housing provider abroad.
 Students are responsible for additional expenses, including international airfare, passport, visa, meals, local transportation, books and supplies, and personal expenses.
 Meal plans are not available at most host universities abroad.